aedorian/blug/projects.markdown

     <td class="desc">
     <h2>Wargame</h2>
     <p class="pdesc">
-    Wargame on a hexagonal grid.
+    Final project for a Java course, with two other people.
+The game plays on a hexagonal grid.
 My part especially focused on designing the game, making the grid functionnal, and making some of the artwork.
     <br><br>
     <img src="../assets/img/projects/mf_1.png" height="250px">
     <img src="../assets/img/projects/mf_2.png" height="250px">